 mnml ssgs closed shop this summer and now I have no mixes to listen to.
 What are some good mixes/websites in the vein of mmml ssgs?

 What is it called when a techno/similar artist mixes a song with chunks or samples of rock songs?
 What are some artists or songs that do this? [more inside]

 My husband mixes dance music using Fruity Loops.
 I want to get him some CDs for Christmas for samples -- particularly stuff that sounds like Fatboy Slim.
 Help? [more inside]

 I recently rediscovered the song "Man, It's So Loud In Here" by They Might Be Giants, and the delicious juxtaposition of the New Order/Pet Shop Boys pastiche of the music and the sardonic treatment of club culture in the lyrics leads me to my question: What are some other songs that sound like typical dance music but which have lyrics that are critical of dance music or club culture in general?

+Spurred on by what happened at Czechtek, I'm trying to find more out about electronic musicians from the Czech Republic.
+The trouble is, I don't speak Czech.
 Does anyone know of any great Czech producers, or of any web translation sites that reliably do Czech to English so I can do more research? [more inside]

 In trance/techno music, where does the following pattern come from: A major bass hit on the first beat of the measure, then doubling to the first and third beat a couple measures later, then every beat, then eighth notes, sixteenth notes - usually accompanied by a melodic glissando climbing octaves or a vocal loop stuttering - until it releases (usually to a short pause) and then plunges into the full bass loop (and usually the chorus).
 Where'd this come from?
 What/who was the first song or DJ to use it?